 Quick note: The most popular food in the US bearing the Cuban name is the Cuban sandwich.
 It was not, in fact, created in Cuba.
 It’s a Cuban-American sandwich that was created in Tampa and popularized in Miami.

-These are the true Cuban ingredients and dishes you need to know.
+These are the true Cuban food, ingredients and dishes you need to know.

 1. Arroz con pollo